MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 	}
 	```

-	This controller class will communicate with your data connection to read and write values to an "ActivityItem" table to store drone landing activity later in this lab.

-1. Observe the use of the ```TableController``` implementation on the ActivityItemController class definition.
-The TableController class provides a common ```ApiController``` abstraction for Azure Mobile App Controllers and makes it easy to call create, read, updated, and delete (CRUD) methods against data storage using the Azure Mobile App-integrated service created in the previous exercise.
+	This controller uses the data connection you created in the previous exercise to access an "ActivityItem" table in the database. ```ActivityItemController``` derives from ```TableController```, which provides a base implementation for controllers in Azure Mobile Apps and makes it easy to perform create, read, update, and delete (CRUD) operations on data stores connected to those apps.

-1. Once again, right-click the "Controllers" folder and use the **Add** > **Class** command to add a class file named "TelemetryController.cs."
+1. Right-click the "Controllers" folder again and use the **Add** > **Class** command to add a class file named "TelemetryController.cs."
 Then replace the contents of the file with the following code:

 	```C#
 	using System.Web.Http;